corinwagen/pynanoflann2/README.md

 The nanoflann implementation of [k-d tree](https://en.wikipedia.org/wiki/K-d_tree) provides one of the best performance for many k-nearest neighbour problems.

 The main distinguishing feature of this fork is that it's installable from pip.
+None of the actual code has been modified.

 # Install